carriercomm/Neophytos/README.md

 Also worth noting is that it is likely a good idea for your client to by default support at least one byte of meta data in order to signify that further meta data exists.
-The standard client uses the 7th bit of the first byte of each file to signify if valid meta data exists.
-Then it uses the next 6th through 0th bits to specify the type of meta data.
-The standard client uses b0000000 which is 7 zero bits for version one. _At this time this has not matured and the number of bytes following may changes. _I think I have it set to 128 bytes of meta-data per file in the latest commit._
+The standard client uses the first byte of the meta data to specify its version or type.
+This allows backwards compatibility if changes are introduced and a path for upgrading existing data if needed.

+* VERSION1 BYTE 0xAA
+* 0xAD through 0xAF are RESERVED

 _So meta data is really helpful for the client where client means both software and user._